 Let me know either way.
 I would love to know your thoughts in the comment below.

 I did not realise that this post would have the impact that it did and connected with a lot of people.
 I have received a number of amazing comments, feedback and support.

 But I also have received some backlash too, which is the price of speaking your mind on the internet.

 Gary Jones has reached out to me to say that he has misinterpreted the tweet and to some extent, I have misinterpreted.
 But in my opinion, it's an ambiguous tweet, which still leave things up in the air and I have some reservation as it doesn't provide any assurance of the next step, if any.

-On top of that, Matt has left a comment at the bottom of this post about what he meant:
+On top of that, Matt has left a comment about what he meant:

 While I appreciate his reply, I have asked for more information because it's not clear what's the long-term plan and I'm uncertain whether there are any actionable plans.
 I still have concerns and reservations about this, but it's without knowing any more.

 So I have reached out to him for more info and I will update this post if I hear back.

 Instead, he has deleted the tweet.